UN chief urges Libya cease-fire, warns its future at stake

 Hifter is supported by Egypt, the United Arab Emirates and Russia.
 Turkey, a bitter rival of Egypt and the U.A.E. in a broader regional struggle, is the main patron of the Tripoli forces, which are also backed by the wealthy Gulf state of Qatar.

-“We have always said that stabilizing Libya is no sprint, but a marathon,” Maas said.
-“But after a phase where things even seemed to be moving backwards in recent months, it’s good to be able to say we’ve managed another kilometer today.”

-Arab League Secretary-General Ahmed Aboul-Gheit said the situation in Libya is still “fragile and complex.”

-The virtual meeting came amid international pressure on both sides to avert an attack on the strategic city of Sirte, after a year-long assault on Tripoli by Hifter’s forces collapsed this summer.
+The virtual meeting came amid international pressure on both sides to avert an attack on the strategic city of Sirte.

 Guterres said he has been “encouraged” in recent weeks and months “to witness a lull in the fighting,” with a stalemate around Sirte and direct confrontation between both sides “limited.”